Updated May 2020

 A destination wedding is an exciting and exotic way to get married!
 You have the chance to get married in paradise!
 How could you say no to that?!
 If you’re ready to start planning your own beach wedding, here are a few destination wedding tips to get you started.
 Follow these and you can rest assured that everything will go off without a hitch.
 (No pun intended.)

 Tip #1: Pick a Place That’s Right For Your Destination Wedding

 Definitely make sure you have a budget before you do all that searching.
-You don’t want to find the perfect villa in Punta Cana only to find out it’s a couple thousand dollars out of your budget.
+You don’t want to find the perfect villa in Punta Cana only to find out it’s thousands of dollars out of your budget.

-Visit Your Destination Before the Wedding
+Tip #2: Visit Your Destination Before the Wedding

-Tell Your Family and Friends Before the Invites Are Sent
+Tip #3: Tell Your Family and Friends Before the Invites Are Sent

-Budget, Budget, Budget
+Tip #4: Budget, Budget, Budget

 Talk with your fiance about your budget before you seriously begin to plan anything.
 It’s best to set a range instead of a fixed amount, and try to be flexible as you start planning.
 Make sure you set a reasonable budget for yourselves.
 It always helps to save a bit before putting the plans into action.
 A wedding planner may be the best option to help you stick within your budget.
 They’ll help make sure you stay on track, will make adjustments when necessary, and will ensure that there aren’t any surprise fees later on.

 For more destination wedding tips, check out 15 Tips for Planning a Beach Wedding.